-Some items have special rules that may also require a skill or attribute roll.
-These rules are listed with the item.
-For example, a bandage allows you to use your First Aid skill to heal a character.
+Some items have special rules that may also require a roll on a skill or attribute.
+These rules are then described with the item.
+For example, a bandage, if successfully applied with First Aid, can provide a D3 boost to a character if they do not already have a boost.